BrigadaTeam/MovieAPIs/README.md

 ### Project preparation

 * Install MovieAPI in Nuget Package Manager or or add .dll dependencies.
-* Add configuration.json file to the project directory
+* Add configuration.json file to the project directory.

 ### Quick start